 A hospice thrift shop? you ask, thinking, My God.
 Not only does she buy used shoes, but dead people’s used shoes.

 Well, I’m not ashamed of either.
 Okay, maybe a little about them being used.
 But the dead part, not one bit.

 Look.
-It’s not like I waited by the woman’s deathbed and wrenched them off her feet as she took her last breath.
+It’s not like I waited by the woman’s deathbed and wrenched the shoes off her feet as she took her last breath.
 Or that she fought for them, leaving claw-marks down the sides.
-And I don’t read the obituaries every day, hoping a woman with a closet full of Ann Kleins, Jimmy Choos or Guccis — and was a confirmed size 7 — has dropped dead.
+Nor had I read the obituaries every day, hoping that a woman with a closet full of Ann Kleins, Jimmy Choos or Guccis — and was a confirmed size 7 — had dropped dead.

-If that was the case, I’d be prying opal rings off of bony fingers and diamond earrings off of dry, shriveled ears.
+If that was my modus operendi, I’d be prying opal rings off of bony fingers and diamond earrings off of dry, shriveled ears.

 I would never go that far.

 Say what you will.
 In the final analysis, if the dead woman had known me, she’d have wanted me to have those shoes.
 I know this as surely as I do that macaroni and cheese and Nutella won’t bring back my waistline.

 I am the woman who, in better economic times, passed an obscene number of hours in shoe sections of every major department store (and Marshall’s Super-Shoe Outlets) from here to Idaho.
 (I live in New Jersey.)
 Who matched her clothing to her shoes, rather than the other way around.
 Whose computer screen-saver is a close-up of her cherished blue butterfly mules (purchased online four minutes after she learned she owed $1,300 in taxes).

 I am also the woman who has developed Achille’s tendonitis and is warned by her podiatrist not to wear high heels or flats.